 Once you find the car of your dreams, the one that meets your budget and expectations, do not overthink.
 Used cars are rapidly running low and, after a long search, you do not want to miss the opportunity.

 In these mad times of low inventories and shortages, you will not be able to meet every little, tiny want.
 Whether the color, mileage, heated seats, or features matter, you will have to choose between real needs VS. wants if you want to have a chance to get a car soon.

 Most reliable dealerships will offer you a 7-day return policy.
 Some, like the used car giant CarMax, even extended it to 30-day coverage.

 Yes, although it sounds pushy, leaving everything in the hands of the seller can increase the final value of the car by almost 30 percent.
 Do your search and have some reference models and information.
 Being active in the negotiation will help you better navigate the rising prices of the used market.

 Invest in security, save time and money

 Why choose RCG Logistics?

-Leave it in our hands, do not suffer the dangers of a long road trip, and let us take the havoc from your shoulders.
+Leave it in our hands, do not suffer the dangers of a long road trip, and let us take the havoc off your shoulders.

-If you want to know more about our shipping prices you can get a free car shipping quote now or call one of our agents, who will guide you through all our services and dealerships alliances.
+If you want to know more about our shipping prices, you can get a free car shipping quote now or call one of our agents, who will guide you through all our services and dealership alliances.